apache/druid/docs/content/design/coordinator.md

 This is because the total segment size to compact would be greater than `inputSegmentSizeBytes` if it's included.

 The search start point can be changed by setting [skipOffsetFromLatest](../configuration/index.html#compaction-dynamic-configuration)).
-If this is set, this policy will ignore the segments failling into the interval of (the end time of the very latest segment - `skipOffsetFromLatest`).
+If this is set, this policy will ignore the segments falling into the interval of (the end time of the very latest segment - `skipOffsetFromLatest`).
 This is to avoid conflicts between compact tasks and realtime tasks.
 Note that realtime tasks have a higher priority than compact tasks by default.
 They would revoke compact tasks if their intervals overlap each other.